So You Just Closed On Your First Apartment Community…Now What?

 Generally, you will renovate vacant units (ones that are vacant at closing or due to turnover).
 Other strategies include offering newly renovated units to residents who are living in nonrenovated units so that you can renovate their unit once they move, or increasing nonrenovated rents to promote turnover.
 However, if you have a large influx of vacant, nonrenovated units, don’t feel forced to renovate all of them.
 It’s okay if for every five or six units that become vacant, you only renovate half and lease the remaining units back to the market unrenovated, because you’ll get them next time people move out.

-Overall, you want to renovate at a pace that will not adversely affect occupancy rates and won’t put an unnecessary burden on the property management company.
+Overall, you want to renovate at a pace that will not adversely affect occupancy rates and make sure your property management company (or whomever is managing the renovations) has agreed to the renovation timeline.

 8 – Frequently Analyze the Competition